rowlinsonmike/bviz/docs/README.md

 </p>

 ### Overview
-> 🚧 Actively development 🚧
+> 🚧 Active development 🚧

 Bedrock Vision is a project that visualizes Bedrock Converse API conversations.
 It creates a PDF that contains a diagram of the conversation flow and associated text for each item, including tool calls and results.